s9e/TextFormatter/docs/BBCodeMonkey.md

     [name="John Smith" first="Johnny"]
     [name first="Johnny" last="Smith"]

 Any number of attribute preprocessors can be defined.
 They are applied in the same order they are defined, but currently the behaviour of multiple preprocessors trying to set the same attributes is undefined until an actual, practical case where it matters is found.
-Here's how we can define an improved BBCode that allows the user's name to be given as "John Smith" or "Smith, John"
+Here's how we can define an improved BBCode that allows the user's name to be given as "John Smith" or as "Smith, John"

     [name={PARSE=/(?<first>\w+) (?<last>\w+)/} name={PARSE=/(?<last>\w+), (?<first>\w+)/}]